pbatard/Fido/README.md

 How it works
 ------------

-The script basically performs the same operation as one might perform when visiting either of the following ULRs (that is, provided that you have also changed your `User-Agent` browser string, since, when they detect that you are using a version of Windows that is the same as the one you are trying to download, the Microsoft web servers at these addresses redirect you __away__ from the pages that allow you to download retail ISOs):
+The script basically performs the same operation as one might perform when visiting either of the following URLs (that is, provided that you have also changed your `User-Agent` browser string, since, when they detect that you are using a version of Windows that is the same as the one you are trying to download, the Microsoft web servers at these addresses redirect you __away__ from the pages that allow you to download retail ISOs):